 - Retained Grade 3 students must be provided with intensive instructional services and supports to remediate the identified area of reading deficiency, including participation in the school district's summer reading camp, a minimum of 90 minutes of daily, uninterrupted, scientifically research-based reading instruction and other strategies which may include, but not limited to: small group instruction; reduced teacher-student ratios; more frequent progress monitoring; tutoring or mentoring; transition classes containing third and fourth grade students; extended school day, week, or year; and/ or summer reading camps.
-Section 1008.25 (7)(b)2, Florida Statutes - Retained Grade 3 students will be provided a high-performing teacher as determined by student performance data and above satisfactory performance appraisals.
-Section 1008.25 (7)(b)5, Florida Statutes - Retained Grade 3 students who can demonstrate that he or she is a successful independent reader, reading at or above grade level, and ready to be promoted to Grade 4 may be promoted mid-year after careful evaluation by the principal.
-Evaluating any retained Grade 3 student may include subsequent assessments, alternative assessments, and portfolio reviews in accordance with rules of the State Board of Education.
-Students promoted during the school year after November 1 must demonstrate proficiency above that required to score at Level 2 on the Grade 3 FSA as determined by the State Board.
-Section 1008.25 (7)(b)4), Florida Statutes a) Before November 1 of the school year:
+Section 1008.25 (7)(b)2, Florida Statutes - Retained Grade 3 students, including students participating in the School District's summer reading camps, shall be provided with a highly effective teacher as determined by the teacher's performance evaluation under Section 1012.34, Florida Statutes, and beginning July 01, 2020, the teacher must also be certified or endorsed in reading.
+Section 1008.25 (7)(b)3, Florida Statutes a) Before November 1 of the school year: